Resources

 How It Feels When a Parent Dies by Jill Krementz

-BOOK: The short writings hold a range of reactions to the death of a parent.
+BIOGRAPHY/AUTOBIOGRAPHY: The short writings hold a range of reactions to the death of a parent.
 The authors come from different backgrounds, situations and circumstances, yet they hold one thing in common: losing a parent.

 Childhood Bereavement Network

-WEBSITE A hub for those working with bereaved children and young people across the UK
+WEBSITE: A hub for those working with bereaved children and young people across the UK

-Camille Gibbs, A Sky of Diamonds
+A Sky of Diamonds by Camille Gibbs

-BOOK: This book explores children's thoughts and feelings on the subject of death and provides parents and other caring adults with guidance on how to respond to difficult questions.
+FACTUAL: This book explores children's thoughts and feelings on the subject of death and provides parents and other caring adults with guidance on how to respond to difficult questions.

 Helping Children and Adolescents Think About Death, Dying and Bereavement by Marian Carter

-BOOK: A comprehensive guide that looks at how children comprehend the death of a pet or someone close to them, their own dying, bereavement and grieving.
+FACTUAL: A comprehensive guide that looks at how children comprehend the death of a pet or someone close to them, their own dying, bereavement and grieving.

 British Association for Counselling & Psychotherapy

-WEBSITE: Counselling and bereavement advocacy organisation
+WEBSITE: Counselling and bereavement advocacy organisation.

 Ataloss.org: Being a Bereaved Parent Supporting a Bereaved Child

-WEB PAGES ON THIS WEBSITE: Information on the AtaLoss.org website about being a bereaved parent
+ARTICLE: Information on the AtaLoss.org website about being a bereaved parent

-BOOK: This book addresses the mixed emotions felt by a child during the grieving process.
+NOVEL/STORY: This book addresses the mixed emotions felt by a child during the grieving process.

 WEBSITE: This is a useful website offering help for those dealing with a traumatic event including bereavement where it has happened in traumatic circumstances.